psy0rz/zfs_autobackup/README.md

 ```

-Its also possible to just download zfs_autobackup and run it directly.
+Its also possible to just download <https://raw.githubusercontent.com/psy0rz/zfs_autobackup/v3/bin/zfs_autobackup> and run it directly.

 ## Usage